Jalle19/eda-modbus-bridge/README.md

                              83. Omit to disable MQTT support.
   -i, --mqttPublishInterval  How often messages should be published over MQTT (i
                              n seconds)                            [default: 10]
+      --mqttDiscovery        Whether to disable Home Assistant MQTT discovery su pport.
+Only effective when mqttBrokerUrl is defined .                         [boolean] [default: true]
 ```

 ## HTTP endpoints